boyleconnor/WikiBrainDocker/README.md

 installs all prerequisites for using WikiBrain and CartoExtractor.
 It automatically installs and runs CartoExtractor and WikiBrain.
 It then runs WikiBrain's loader on a Wikipedia of any language (specified by user), and runs the CartoExtractor pipeline.
-In order to run docker image, docker must be installed.
+In order to run this or any other docker image, docker must be installed.

 # Installation